- I thought having an eating disorder was uncommon

 It got me thinking the world didn’t understand eating disorders.
 Which lead me to wonder how I could ever get better.
 I always believed I would.
 But I didn’t know what steps to take or even where to start.

 When I was in university I saw one bit of writing about having an eating disorder.
 It was scribbled in thick, black ink on the back door of a bathroom stall in an out-of-the-way washroom on main campus.
 I can’t recall what it said.
 But I remember it was the first time I was aware there was someone else out there who was also trying to get better.
 This knowledge was comforting even though I had no idea who it was.

 The reality is that eating disorders are rampant.
 The preoccupation people have with trying to lose weight – all down the spectrum – is an epidemic.
-Imagine if we added up all the time, resources and unique potential people spend on trying to lose weight and put it towards something productive—like discovering their interests and using them to help others.
+Imagine if we added up all the time, resources and unique potential people spend on trying to lose weight and put it toward something productive—like discovering their interests and using them to help others.

 Why don’t we talk more about having an eating disorder?